 Formally, there are two forms of reduplication in Tae' language.
-Those are full reduplication and partial duplication.
+Those are full reduplication and partial reduplication.
 Full reduplication generates faithful copies of the base (Goetama, 2001).
-We can see the form of full duplication following, for example, bintueng-bintueng means 'stars' < bintueng 'star', pini-pini means 'mists' < pini mist spotty', baju-baju means 'clothes tiny' < baju 'clothes', bo'-bo' means 'books' < bo' 'book', mesa-mesa means by one' < mesa 'one', and bajo-bajo means 'shadows' < bajo 'shadow'.
-The function of full reduplication in this means 'more' is noun pluralisation.
+We can see the form of full reduplication following, for example, bintueng-bintueng means 'stars' < bintueng 'star', pini-pini means 'mists' < pini 'mist/spotty', baju-baju means 'clothes tiny' < baju 'clothes', bo'-bo' means 'books' < bo' 'book', mesa-mesa means 'one by one' < mesa 'one', and bajo-bajo means 'shadows' < bajo 'shadow'.
+The function of full reduplication in this language is noun pluralisation.
 In other words, in Tae' language the full reduplication can be interpreted into the plural.

-Another pattern of full-reduplications is derivation of adverbs, i.e. tongang-tongang 'truly', tiba-tiba 'suddenly', and jarang-jarang 'seldom'.
+Another pattern of full-reduplications is derivation of adverbs, i.e. tongang-tongang 'truly', tiba-tiba 'suddenly', bulang-bulang 'monthly', and jarang-jarang 'seldom'.
 Those words are basic of adverbs.
-Additionally, the full-plication of adjectives can be seen of the following sentence:
+Additionally, the full-reduplication of adjectives can be seen of the following sentence:

-2) Melok-melok tapi massarang
+(2) Melok-melok tapi massarang